Essential Travel Safety Tips: Understanding UK Driving Licence Categories

 Category B1

-If you spot the driving licence category B1, you can drive motor vehicles with four wheels up to 400kg unladen or 550kg if they are designed for carrying goods – this is more common on older driving licences.
+Category B1 allows you to drive motor vehicles with four wheels, up to 400 kg unladen or 550 kg if carrying goods.
+This is more common on older licences.

 Category B+E

-If you passed your test before January 1, 1997, you’ll be able to drive a vehicle with a trailer over the usual combined limit of 3,500kg- up to 8,250kg.
-If you passed your test after this date, you’ll have to take an additional test to tow weights over 3,500kg.
+If you passed your driving test before January 1, 1997, you’re entitled to drive a vehicle and trailer combination with a total weight of up to 8,250 kg.
+If you passed after that date, you must take an additional test to tow trailers over the combined limit of 3,500 kg.

 Category B auto